qasimza/senior-design-spring/hw-essays-spring/FINAL_ASSESSMENT_SPRING.md

  - At least 70 % median accuracy.
  - 0.092 seconds/query.
 As menitioned before, I worked on this project entirely by myself, which makes it difficult to comment in the context of grup work specific to this project.
 However, in my previous experiences with group work, I had learnt that effective communication, collaboration, and careful delegation of tasks are crucial for a success.
 Establishing clear goals, timelines, and expectations is key for completing tasks in time and dealing with obstacles.
-Working on my own, also made me see the merits of being in a team, how divide-and-conquer strategies in project management are crucial for success.
-It made me appreciate
+Working on my own, also made me see the merits of being in a team, how divide-and-conquer strategies are particualry useful in work-satisfaction as well as completion of tasks.
+It made me appreciate the diversity of ideas brought about by the presence of mutiple team-members and see the value of collaborative work.

-What did your group accomplish?
-What did you learn about group work?
-What aspects of teamwork were successful and what aspects of teamwork were not successful?
-How did your efforts on the project compare to that of your teammates?
-Do any team members deserve special recognition?